Property Management Blog

 Required Landlord Disclosures in Arizona

-As an Arizona residential landlord, you have a responsibility under the Arizona Residential Landlord and tenant act to disclose certain information to your tenant.
+As an Arizona landlord, you have a responsibility under the Arizona Landlord and tenant act to disclose certain information to your tenant.
 There are certain landlord obligations under these laws.
 Here is information that a landlord must disclose:

 • Move-in Documents.
 An Arizona residential landlord must provide a tenant with several documents immediately after they move into their rental house.
 That is a copy of the written rental agreement, a move-in form specifying any existing damages to the dwelling, and a written notification to the tenant stating their right to be present during the move-out inspection.